shankybnl/MobileAutomationFramework/README.md

-<h2>Javadoc of the project can be found in doc folder.
-It contains information all classes and methods.<h2>
+<h3>Javadoc of the project can be found in doc folder.
+It contains information all classes and methods.<h3>

-<h1>Execution flow of a Test
+<h1>Execution flow of a Test<h1>

 Below is execution flow with help of login test as example.